lucchesilorenzo/stockify/README.md

 ## Overview

-Stockify is a warehouse management system designed to simplify inventory management for warehouse workers.
-It provides an intuitive interface for adding new products, reordering stock, creating orders, monitoring inventory statistics, and much more.
+**Stockify** is a warehouse management system designed to simplify inventory management for warehouse workers.
+It provides an intuitive interface for adding new products, reordering stock, creating orders, managing tasks, tracking suppliers, monitoring inventory statistics, and much more.

 _Note: The application supports both light and dark modes, enhancing user experience._